jsuchenia/elasticsearch-prometheus-metrics/README.md

 * Prometheus 1.X version: [elastic-rules.rule](elastic-rules.rule)
 * Prometheus 2.X version: [elastic-rules.rule.yml](elastic-rules.rule.yml)

+### Rules assumptions
+* Cluster can be usntable for 10 minutes - after that we will send *severity=warning* alert
+* Cluster can be unavailable for at most 1m - after that we will send *severity=critical* alert

 ### Hints for rules transformation:
 You can convert rules by executing a command:
 ```